Ale-JRD/Trads/content/post/index-T1.md

 The inside was also built to match the exterior.

-「Well, it really is a building that doesn’t suit a castle.」
+“Well, it really is a building that doesn’t suit a castle.”

-「That may be true.
+“That may be true.
 But, in the first place, it was built as a place for Princess Frizione to relax at when she was tired.
-If she wants to do that, it wouldn’t be relaxing if it were as luxurious as the castle, right?」
+If she wants to do that, it wouldn’t be relaxing if it were as luxurious as the castle, right?”

-「…I guess so.」
+“…I guess so.”

 Rei had a lot thoughts in his mind, but there was no point in saying it out loud.
 On the contrary, it might even cause a rift between him and Widele if she perceived his words to be making fun of Frizione.

 Considering that, he wasn’t in a position to make careless remarks.

-「As for food…I have some dried fruits and nuts, so you can eat those until I can call for Frizione-sama.
-I’ll arrange for some food to be brought over, but…well, you have an item box, Rei-sama, so you probably don’t need to eat those if you don’t want to.」
+“As for food…I have some dried fruits and nuts, so you can eat those until I can call for Frizione-sama.
+I’ll arrange for some food to be brought over, but…well, you have an item box, Rei-sama, so you probably don’t need to eat those if you don’t want to.”

-「Really?
+“Really?
 I actually quite like nuts and dried fruit.
-Anyway, I just have to quietly stay here until you come back?」
+Anyway, I just have to quietly stay here until you come back?”

-「Yes, please.
-Please don’t leave the cabin.」
+“Yes, please.
+Please don’t leave the cabin.”

-「The cabin…huh.」
+“The cabin…huh.”

 Looking around, Rei nodded in agreement.

-「I understand.
-I’m a bit tired, so it would be good to relax.」
+“I understand.
+I’m a bit tired, so it would be good to relax.”

-「Tired, Rei-sama?
-You’re saying some interesting things again.」
+“Tired, Rei-sama?
+You’re saying some interesting things again.”

-「…I should say that it’s not like I never get tired.
-Despite how I look right now, I’m quite tired.」
+“…I should say that it’s not like I never get tired.
+Despite how I look right now, I’m quite tired.”

 Rei spoke as he looked over at a sofa in the room.